Richard Berman (lawyer): Career

 After law school, Berman worked as a labor law attorney for Bethlehem Steel, and from 1969 to 1972 he served as a corporate lawyer for Dana, an automotive parts company in Toledo, Ohio.
-From 1972 to 1974 he was employed as labor law director of the U.S. Chamber of Commerce in Washington, D.C.
+From 1972 to 1974, he was employed as labor law director of the U.S. Chamber of Commerce in Washington, D.C.

 He moved into the food and beverage industry in 1975 under the mentorship of Norman Brinker, founder and owner of the Steak & Ale chain of restaurants.
-Berman started a government affairs program, launched his first PAC for Brinker, and worked there until 1984.
+Considering Brinker his "hero," Berman started a government affairs program, launched his first PAC for Brinker, and worked there until 1984.
 He served as executive vice president of Pillsbury Restaurant Group from 1984 to 1986.
+In 1987, he formed Berman and Company, a Washington, D.C.-based public affairs firm specializing in research, communications, and advertising.
+The company is known for placing opinion editorials in over 100 top newspapers every year.

-In 1986, he formed Berman and Company.
-In 1991, he created the Employment Policies Institute to research entry-level work issues and argue "the importance of minimum wage jobs for the poor and uneducated."
-In practice, this translated to opposing minimum wage hikes on the theory that they would reduce employment.
+In 1991, Berman created the Employment Policies Institute to research entry-level work issues and argue "the importance of minimum wage jobs for the poor and uneducated."
+In practice, this translated to opposing minimum wage hikes that reduce employment, as determined by the nonpartisan Congressional Budget Office and other sources.

-In the 1990s, Berman was the president of Beverage Retailers Against Drunk Driving (BRADD), an organization formed to combat Mothers Against Drunk Driving.
+In the 1990s, Berman was the president of Beverage Retailers Against Drunk Driving (BRADD), an organization formed to combat the alleged overreach of Mothers Against Drunk Driving.
 As president, he argued for "tolerance of social drinking."
-He has also worked as a consultant for the Minimum Wage Coalition to Save Jobs.
+Berman also worked as a consultant for the Minimum Wage Coalition to Save Jobs.

-In a document released by The New York Times on October 30, 2014, from a talk Berman gave to the Western Energy Alliance, Berman reassured potential donors about the concern that they might be found out as a supporter of one of his organizations: "We run all of this stuff through nonprofit organizations that are insulated from having to disclose donors.
+In a document released by The New York Times on October 30, 2014, from a talk that Berman gave to the Western Energy Alliance, he reassured potential donors about the concern that they might be found out as a supporter of one of his organizations: "We run all of this stuff through nonprofit organizations that are insulated from having to disclose donors.
 There is total anonymity."
 He also touted his "win ugly" method of personal attacks on labor union leaders, environmentalists, and others who opposed him.

+Berman left Berman and Company and started his own consulting firm, RBB Strategies, in January 2023.
+He is the executive director of the RAM Veterans Foundation, which operates the website CharitiesForVets.org, helping potential donors recognize the veteran charities most worthy of their support.
+Berman’s goal is to “call out veteran charity scams,” grading thousands of American charities with military missions.